Terms & Conditions

 - You will receive a bill from Pure Telecom for calls, line rental and Ancillary Services when the line has been transferred from the Access Provider to Pure.
 You may continue to receive a bill from your Access Provider prior to or while services are being transferred to Pure Telecom or for any services or calls not covered by the Agreement.
 In a Pure Telecom Bundle you will not be charged for your broadband until it is activated.
 All Pure Telecom broadband services require Direct Debit and Online Billing.

-- Should you disagree with any charges on your monthly invoice, you should contact Pure Telecoms Customer Care support team on 01-2469000, email to [email protected] or via online chat at www.puretelecom.ie.
+- Should you disagree with or wish to challenge any charges on your monthly invoice, you should contact Pure Telecoms Customer Care support team on 01-2469000, email to [email protected] or via online chat at www.puretelecom.ie within 60 days of being notified of the disputed charge.
 Alternatively you can send an email to [email protected] or lodge a complaint in accordance with Pure Telecoms Code of Practice prior to the due date for payment.
 Notwithstanding any complaint, all invoiced amounts shall be paid on the invoice due date.

 - Pure Telecoms absolute preference is to issue bills online in a paperless format.
 This service is free of charge via My Pure.